JOIN LOGIN JOIN

 Some long-forgotten factions may finally be getting the attention they deserve, and there’s even talk of a brand-new army crashing onto the scene.

-If these 11th Edition Warhammer 40k rumors are even half true, we’re in for a wild ride.
+If these 11th Edition Warhammer 40,000 rumors are even half true, we’re in for a wild ride.

 11th edition rumors warhammer 40k logo store shelf primaris champion model

 If you’ve been keeping an eye on Games Workshop’s release cycles, you already know that a new edition of 40k lands every three years.
-That puts the Warhammer 11th Edition release date on track for summer 2026, and all signs point to a refresh rather than a full rules overhaul.
+That puts the Warhammer 40k 11th Edition release date on track for Summer 2026, and all signs point to a refresh rather than a full rules overhaul.

 As far as the rules go, think of it as a cleanup job.
 Streamlining mechanics, rolling out fresh codexes, and setting up a new round of faction updates.
 Either way, the rumors are starting to heat up.